 By thinking about the workplace like the gym, and using simple and science-based techniques, you can develop a training plan for transforming your unproductive habits and fine-tuning the behaviors that matter most to your own performance and the performance of your teams.

-Leadership in my view is about putting in place the conditions that enable people to perform at their best on a daily basis: conditions that bring out and support individuals and teams in becoming more behavioral fit.
+Leadership in my view is about putting in place the positive conditions that enable you and the people you work with to perform at their best on a daily basis: the conditions that bring out and support individuals and teams in becoming more behaviorally fit.

-Yet, large-scale studies by Gallup, Towers-Watson, the Corporate Leadership Council, Blessing White and others all show clearly that across countries, sectors and roles, the majority of employees are not fully engaged in their work.
-And research by the American Psychological Association reports high average levels of stress, with the workplace being among the largest drivers of this stress.
+Yet, this kind of positive leadership is not widespread.
+Large-scale studies by Gallup, Towers-Watson, the Corporate Leadership Council, Blessing White and others show clearly that across countries, sectors and roles, the majority of employees are not fully engaged in their work.
+And research by the American Psychological Association reports high average levels of stress, with the workplace being among the largest drivers of stress.

 Using simple techniques grounded in hard-science, as an individual you can work more effectively by making simple and positive changes in the way that you think, feel, and behave in the everyday moments that matter most to your daily performance.
 And as a leader or manager, you can learn to put in place the positive conditions to allow your people to work at their best.